 Initially, the word Vegan was defined as a diet free of animal exploitation.
 In contrast to what many people might believe, veganism is on the rise, but it is not a religion.
 A vegan lifestyle exists in many ways.
 Yet all vegans have one thing in common: a diet based on plants combined to avoid:

 - Consuming ingredients that come from animals exploitation (milk, honey, eggs...)

 - Purchasing any item that requires animal suffering (fur, wool, silk, leather, tested on animal products)

 - Going to places that use animals for entertainment

-Although the vegan diet was defined early on in The Vegan Society's beginnings in 1944, it was as late as 1949 before Leslie J Cross pointed out that the society lacked a definition of veganism.
-He suggested “the principle of the emancipation of animals from exploitation by man”.
-This is later clarified as “to seek an end to the use of animals by man for food, commodities, work, hunting, vivisection, and by all other uses involving exploitation of animal life by man”.
+Although the vegan diet was defined at the start of the Vegan Society in 1944, it was not until 1949 when Leslie J Cross pointed out that there was no definition of veganism in society.
+He proposed the "principle of animal emancipation from human exploitation."
+Which is clarified as "the aim of seeking an end to man's use of animals for food, work, hunting, vivisection and all other uses of human life.

-Moving forward to 1806 in our era and the earliest concepts of veganism starting to take shape with Dr William Lambe and Percy Bysshe Shelley amongst the first Europeans to publicly object to eggs and dairy on ethical grounds.
+Moving forward to 1806 in our era and the earliest concepts of veganism, when it started to take shape with Dr. William Lambe and Percy Bysshe Shelley amongst the first Europeans to publicly object to eggs and dairy on ethical grounds.